 Getting some extra added healthy bits and pieces into our diets has become more a part of the public consciousness than ever in this day and age – yet not just for people, but also their pets.

 As their masters add more vitamins and minerals to their diets, pets often get swept up in the ride – but it’s important that we keep in mind that not all food that’s healthy for human beings is healthy for them.

 So, can dogs eat corn, for instance?
 They can indeed – but read on to find out why, and what to avoid.

 It most certainly is – although all good things are to be taken in moderation, of course.
 Corn is not just a staple grain in our dietary habits, but also the diets of our dogs.

 Many dog owners perhaps don’t even realize that many dog food businesses use corn as a filler component in their specially formulated feed mixes.

 Naturally, they’d not do so if corn was in any way bad for your pets.
 It certainly isn’t something that’s wise to feed your dog as the central component of their mealtimes, but if you’re eating a little corn as part of your meals in the family, throwing a few pieces of it your dog’s way will certainly do no harm.

 The only risk to keep in mind – especially if you need advice in having recently adopted a dog, or in raising a puppy – is to check that your dog isn’t allergic to corn.

 This is something that your vet will be able to advise with, and it’ll help both them and you in the long run in understanding what corn products your dog can eat.

-The nutrition, fibre value and overall good carbohydrates found in corn are able to do plenty to help your dog leading a long and contented life.
+The nutrition, fiber value and overall good carbohydrates found in corn can do plenty to help your dog leading a long and contented life.